EJP-ORION/OH-Surveillance-Codex/docs/4-the-data-principle.rst

-   Semantic interoperability is achieved by marking up data and metadata using an explicit knowledge model that can be understood by humans and by machines, therefore complying with the FAIR principles.
+   Semantic interoperability is achieved by marking up data and metadata using an explicit knowledge model that can be understood by humans and by machines.

    Resources developed in ORION aimed to support achieving this goal:

-1) The development of a FAIR knowledge model for health surveillance
+1) The development of a knowledge model for health surveillance - the Health Surveillance Ontology

 2) Tools for explicit annotation of surveillance data using this model

-3) Resources to support the implementation, in practice, of FAIR data workflows
+..

+   The use of these tools in surveillance practice will support the creation of FAIR data workflows, as exemplified in the section “Examples & Lessons Learned”, further below.

 **Health Surveillance Ontology (HSO)**
 ''''''''''''''''''''''''''''''''''''''